 Making use of Underutilized resources: In the organization, a large amount of resources remains idle in such a scenario grid computing provides a framework for utilizing resources optimally.

-Resource Balancing: Grid computing provides a resource balancing feature by routing the grid jobs on machines with low utilization.
-Each subtask is not equally divided on each grid node.
-It tracks available resources on each node and gives the task accordingly.
-If some machine has large resources available then it has more chance that the machine will get more tasks to process.
-If unexpected traffic on the machine is also routed to the relatively idle computer in the grid.
+Resource Balancing: Grid computing provides resource balancing by routing grid jobs to low-utilization machines.
+Each grid node's subtasks are not distributed equally.
+It monitors the available resources on each node and assigns tasks accordingly.
+If a machine has a lot of resources, it is more likely that the machine will get more tasks to process.
+If the machine experiences unexpected traffic, it is routed to a relatively idle computer in the grid.

 Parallel CPU Capacity: This is one of the best features of grid computing as the job is divided into small parts and each part is executed in a different machine in the grid.
 Suppose you do 1 task yourself then it takes 1 hour, if you use a grid then you can do it in 5 minutes.